Glenn Holland

 Harold Glenn Holland (1918-2002) was a developer from Arcadia, California, USA, who established the first amusement parks franchise, Santa's Village.

 Early life

-Holland grew up during the Great Depression and his parents died before his eighteenth birthday, leaving him to care for his younger sister.
+Holland grew up during the Great Depression, and his parents died before his eighteenth birthday, leaving him to care by own for his younger sister and himself.

 Santa's Village

 In 1953, Holland proposed Santa's Village after reading a Saturday Evening Post story about a similar project called North Pole in New York City.
 He set up a corporation that funded the amusement park and leased the land from the family of the general contractor, J. Putnam Henck.

 In the early 1950s, Holland sketched his idea of a Christmas fairyland filled with enormous candy canes, animals and gingerbread houses.
 Holland developed this idea into a working plan and sought investors for his project.
 He traveled the country promoting his Santa's Village concept and selling $45 stock shares, and eventually listed his company, Santa's Village Corporation, on the California Stock Exchange.